FAQs

 What Is Not Covered by Workers’ Comp?

-- Injuries received by a fight that an employee started
+Injuries resulting from a fight that an employee started

-- Injuries an employee sustains due to being intoxicated in the workplace
+Injuries an employee sustains due to being intoxicated at work

 Serving the entire state of Florida from our Deland office.